 We are seeking a Global HR Compliance Manager to join our Firm.
 This position can be based out of our Chicago or New York office (hybrid).
 This position will be responsible for managing HR compliance efforts globally for the Firm.

-- Tracks employment-related federal, state and local legal and regulatory requirements and manages implementation of updates to processes, policies and systems resulting from new employment compliance requirements.
+- Tracks employment-related federal, state and local legal and regulatory requirements and manages implementation of updates to processes, policies and systems resulting from new HR compliance requirements.
 Effectively communicates to stakeholders how changes to legal and regulatory requirements will impact Firm practices.

-- Drafts and revises employee handbook policies to reflect employment law updates, ensuring alignment with external regulations and internal compliance requirements.
+- Drafts and revises employee handbook policies to reflect employment law updates, ensuring alignment with external regulations and internal requirements.

 - Ensures current knowledge of firm policies and practices for staff, current knowledge of industry trends, and continued professional development for staff.